clj-commons/byte-streams/README.md

+*This is alpha-quality software, and subject to bugs and changes*

 Java has a lot of different ways to represent a stream of bytes.
-Depending on the author and age of a library, it might use byte-arrays, `InputStream`, `ByteBuffer`, or `Channel`.
+Depending on the author and age of a library, it might use `byte[]`, `InputStream`, `ByteBuffer`, or `Channel`.
 If the bytes represent strings, there's also `String`, `Reader`, and `CharSequence` to worry about.
 Remembering how to convert between all of them is a thankless task, made that much worse by libraries which define their own custom representations, or composing them with Clojure's lazy sequences.

 This library is a Rosetta stone for all the byte representations Java has to offer, and gives you the freedom to forget all the APIs you never wanted to know in the first place.